hgb2/PSAS-Capstone/docs/Design.md

 #### Controller Interface
 The controller interface provides a set of functions that are equivalent to the function calls made by the control module in flight mode.
-Hardware compatible compatible data received from the control module is converted to a compatible format and sent on to JSBSim.
+Hardware compatible data received from the control module is converted to a compatible format and sent on to JSBSim.

 ```